klutzware/DesignLab/libraries/Gameduino/readme.txt

 File | Examples | Gameduino.  'selftest' is a good example to start with, since it runs a series of hardware tests.

+License:
+Gameduino is open-source hardware (BSD license) and all its code is GPL licensed.